Convert Rpm To Rad/s

 ω = θ/t

 When θ is measured in radians and t in seconds, the angular velocity is measured in rad/s.
-One complete revolution corresponds to an angular displacement of 2π radians.
-Therefore, to convert RPM to rad/s, we need to account for this conversion factor.
+Still, one complete revolution corresponds to an angular displacement of 2π radians.
+So, to convert RPM to rad/s, we need to account for this conversion factor.

 Beyond the Basic Conversion: Practical Applications